19 Foods to Help Baby Fetal Weight Gain During Pregnancy

 Another important food in this group is Soybean.
 Soybean can be included in various forms in your diet like soy-nuggets, tofu, soymilk or even soybean flour.
 Soybean is one of the richest sources of protein for vegetarians.
 Soybean itself is rich in iron and if consumed in the form of tofu or bean curd, becomes a good source of calcium too.
 This is because soymilk is coagulated with calcium salts.
 Tofu can easily be used instead of paneer in most of its recipes.
 You can have tofu tikka or a stir-fried tofu

 #8.
 Peas, Beans

 these may be taken both in dried or fresh form.
 They not only provide protein but B complex vitamins, folic acid and minerals like Iron, Magnesium, Phosphorus, Potassium, and Copper.
 All these are required by the pregnant mother to maintain a healthy balanced diet.
-Besides, it has fiber which helps in constipation, common in pregnancy.
+Besides, it has fibre which helps in constipation, common in pregnancy.
 These may be added to a variety of foods like soups, pasta, pulao, salads, etc

 Including fish also has the advantage of providing essential fats in the form of omega-3 fatty acids.
 They are required for proper brain and overall development of the baby.
 You may go for lean meat as they are the best source of high-quality protein sans the fats

 For a vegetarian mother, another option for an equally good source of proteins instead of flesh foods is an egg.
 Eggs especially are a source of good quality proteins and vitamins A, D and minerals like iron, etc. In fact, eggs have the best protein (amino acid) profile and hence the proteins present in it are taken as reference protein.
 That means the quality of proteins of other foods is matched against egg proteins.
 They are a good source of vitamins & minerals, especially folic acid, choline & iron.
 These help to keep the amniotic membranes strong and help in preventing birth defects in the fetus

 #12.
 Green Leafy Vegetables